Hidde-Heijnen/mlmi-vault/030 - Notes/General ML/Bayes rule in ML.md

 	- **Evidence or Marginal likelihood**: What is my belief about the data over all the different parameters sets
 	- Consists of integrating over two parts
 		- $p(\mathcal{D} | \theta)$: Just our likelihood again
 		- $p(\theta)d\theta$: You can think of $d\theta$ as an infinitely small part of theta, and then balances it with the probability of that theta.
-The weighting by the prior $p(\theta)$ ensures that parameter values deemed more plausible a priori (before we s) contribute more to the evidence.
+The weighting by the prior $p(\theta)$ ensures that parameter values deemed more plausible a priori (before we see data) contribute more to the evidence.
 		- The integral sums over all possible parameter values, effectively averaging the likelihood across the parameter space weighted by the prior.
 			- The marginal likelihood inherently penalises this because the integration over parameters averages out over the prior